The following terms are used to describe the audit service. Some definitions include pointers to more complete descriptions.

-The initial choice of which audit classes to monitor.
+The choice of which audit classes to monitor.
 The audit events of preselected audit classes are collected in the audit queue.
 Audit classes that are not preselected are not audited, so their events do not appear in the queue.

 A file that is owned by the root user and readable by the world.
-For example, some files in the /etc directory and the /usr/bin directory are public objects.
+For example, files in the /etc directory and the /usr/bin directory are public objects.
 Public objects are not audited for read-only events.
 For example, even if the file_read (fr) audit class is preselected, the reading of public objects is not audited.
 You can override the default by changing the public audit policy option.